TechPerplexed/Gooby/README.md

 What is OmniStream?
 It's next iteration of Gooby - entirely rebuilt from the ground up.
 It has many exciting new features such as

 * Multi user support: everything is in the user home folder - including the mounts.
-* Full support of Traefik, with all its advantages such as a single domain certificate - no more Let’s Encrypt bans.
+* Full support of Traefik, with all its advantages such as a single domain certificate if used in conjunction with CloudFlare - no more Let’s Encrypt bans.
-* Omni can create and remove subdomains if used in conjunction with CloudFlare - you won't need to manually create your A records.
+* Omni can create and remove subdomains on the fly - you won't need to manually create your A records.
 * More customizations than ever, plus a vastly improved menu system - it couldn't be easier.
 * Last but not least, OmniStream is 100% dockerized now, including Rclone and MergerFS - you will never be “waiting on mounts” again!